jgrey4296/jsRete/README.md

 [amdefine](https::/github.com/jrburke/amdefine)

 ## Basic Usage
 The Individual source files in `js` are written in CommonJS format, and can be required in node easily enough.
-There is a `makefile` that builds a UMD packaged version however, which is preferable, and which can use amdefine on node.
+There is a `makefile` that builds a AMD packaged version however (`Rete.min.js`), which is preferable, and which can use amdefine on node.
 Thus:
 ```
     var Rete = require('Rete.min');
 ```